aws-samples/single-stage-aws-iam-identity-center-pipeline/README.md

    4. Update the configuration in `.github/workflows/.env` with the SSO account ID and pipeline role that will be used to deploy this infrastructure.
 Make sure that you are using a pipeline role with appropriate permissions to create/destroy the resources.
 3. **Generate imports and JSON/YAML files**
    1. These steps are intended for the delegated administrator account.
 You should assume local credentials that allow you to access the delegated administrator account.
 The scripts will not touch `MGMTACCT` resources; this will only onboard non-management resources to Terraform.
-   2. From the `terraform` folder (`cd terraform`), run `python3 ./bootstrap/create_permission_sets_import_manifest.py`  to help generate import files.
+   2. From the `terraform` folder (`cd terraform`), run `python3 ./bootstrap/create_permission_sets_import_manifest.py --region <YOUR CONTROL TOWER HOME REGION>`  to help generate import files.
 This will read the existing permission sets in the environment and convert them into Terraform import files and JSON permission sets.
 It will not import Control Tower-managed permission sets (see the script for details of which it skips).
-   3. From the `terraform` folder (`cd terraform`), run `python3 ./bootstrap/create_assignment_import_manifest.py`  to help generate assignment files.
+   3. From the `terraform` folder (`cd terraform`), run `python3 ./bootstrap/create_assignment_import_manifest.py --region <YOUR CONTROL TOWER HOME REGION>`  to help generate assignment files.
 This will read the existing permission set assignments in the environment and convert them into Terraform import files and YAML assignment files.
 It will not import Control Tower-managed assignments (see the script for details of which it skips).
    4. Review the contents of the `member_imports` folder.
 If the contents look good, **move** the `member_imports/import_*.tf` files to the `terraform` folder and delete the `member_imports` folder.
       1. The scripts will also generate a `management_imports` folder for reference.
 You may review this to understand what resources are not accessible by the delegated administrator account.
 However, this `management_imports` folder is not used for this delegated administrator solution and should be deleted.
    5. Review the contents of the `terraform/import_assignments.tf` file.